Beyond prediction: A framework for inference with variational approximations in mixture models: Practical tools for inference with variational estimators

-Equations \eqref{eq:ahat} and \eqref{eq:bhat} provide a formula for constructing an asymptotic covariance matrix for the variational estimate $\hat\theta_n$.
-This covariance can be used to construct asymptotically calibrated Wald intervals, regions, and hypothesis tests about $\theta_0$.
+Equations \eqref{eq:ahat} and \eqref{eq:bhat} provide a formula for constructing an asymptotic covariance matrix for the variational estimator $\hat\theta_n$.
+This covariance can be used to construct asymptotically calibrated Wald intervals, regions, and hypothesis tests about $\theta_0$ if $\bar\theta = \theta_0$.
+Furthermore, the sandwich covariance is model-robust in the sense that it is valid even if $P_0 \notin \s{P}$.

-In the case of maximum likelihood estimation under correct model specification, $A(\theta) = B(\theta)$ and the asymptotic covariance reduces to $A(\theta)^{-1}$, the inverse Fisher information matrix.
+For an MLE under correct model specification, $A(\theta) = B(\theta)$ and the asymptotic covariance reduces to $A(\theta)^{-1}$, the inverse Fisher information matrix.
 In this case the sandwich covariance is only needed for model-robust uncertainty estimation.
 However, when $m$ is not proportional to the log-likelihood, as is often true with variational inference, $A$ and $B$ are not necessarily equal even under correct model specification.
 Therefore the sandwich covariance is necessary even if $P_0 \in \mathcal{P}$.